 Freyja

-Freyja was the twin sister of Frej and daughter of Njörd.
+Freyja was the twin sister of Frej and the daughter of Njörd.
 She was a Goddess of Fertility and Vegetation, similar to her brother.
 Freyja was worshipped mainly in Sweden and Norway from the Viking period until after the emergence of Christianity in the region.

 Like the rest of her family, Freyja was a member of the Vanir tribe.
 She was known to be one of the most popular deities in Asgard and also represented love, marriage, and prosperity for the mortals.
 Freyja had the divine gift of prophecy and could predict the future using her staff.
 According to legend, she was the one who taught Odin how to tell the future.